esegebart/100daysofcode/log.md

 Opened the command prompt and and used “adb connect device_ip_address:5555”.
 The ip address taken from the genymotion device screen clicking on it in android studio.
 Got my button to work and display to the log screen.

+### Day 13: July 1, 2019 7:41pm to 8:25pm
+***Today's progress**
+Today I created a higher or lower game in Android Studio.
+Used Random class to generate a random number when the app launches.

+Created a method that takes the user input when a button is clicked and converts the String to an int.
+Then I used If statement to take the int object and compare it to the random number that is generated.
+The app will tell the user higher or lower based on which statement is true.
+If the number is correct, it tells the user “That’s right!
+Try again!” and added the Random number code to generate a new number so the user can play again.

+Went one step further and created a method called makeToast that takes a String object as its parameters and will display a message to the screen.
+So when the makeToast function is called, it will display the appropriate message.

+This was super fun and it was great to see how to further simplify code by creating the makeToast function.
+I didn't see it right away that it was possible, but with time I think I will get better at simplifying my code.